Understanding Agile (Without the Theater)

 4) Use metrics as instruments, not weapons

-DORA, cycle time, throughput, WIP—these are useful when they guide better decisions.
-If metrics create fear, they stop reflecting reality.
+DORA, cycle time, throughput, and WIP are useful when they guide better decisions.
+If metrics create fear, they stop reflecting reality and then they become a waste of time.

 Common Agile challenges (and what I do about them)

 “Leadership wants predictability.”
-Predictability comes from smaller batch sizes, clear cadences, and fewer competing priorities—not bigger plans.
+Predictability comes from smaller batch sizes, clear cadences, and fewer competing priorities, not larger product specs or more plans.

 “Teams are tired of process.”
 That’s a signal to simplify.
-Agile should reduce burden and increase clarity.
+Agile should reduce the burden and increase clarity, constantly be looking not just at what do we need to add but also what do we need to take away.

 Where Agile is going next